anuk909/simple-modern-uv/README.md

 simple-modern-uv uses uses the tools I've come to think are best for new projects:

 - [**uv**](https://github.com/astral-sh/uv) for project setup and dependencies.
-  There is also a simple makefile for dev workflows, but it simply is a convenience for running uv commands.
+  There is also a simple justfile for dev workflows, which provides convenient shortcuts for running uv commands.

 - [**ruff**](https://github.com/charliermarsh/ruff) for modern linting and formatting.
   Previously, [black](https://github.com/psf/black) was the definitive formatting tool,